github/opensource.guide/overviews/mastering-markdown/index.md

 becomes a link to the commit with that SHA.

-Issues references in same repo
+##### Issues references in same repo

-Referencing an Issue or Pull Request by its number, like so:
+Referencing an Issue or Pull Request by its number

 ```
 #1